Straw (film): Plot

-At the bank, a teller refuses to cash her check without proper identification, pushing Janiyah to pull out the gun in desperation.
+At the bank, Tessa, a teller, refuses to cash her check without proper identification, pushing Janiyah to pull out the gun in desperation.
 The teller complies, but a silent alarm is triggered.
 The bank manager, Nicole, recognizes Janiyah and attempts to calm her.
 Meanwhile, Detectives Raymond and Grimes, already investigating the earlier incident at the store, are alerted to the robbery.

 Raymond, a former Army negotiator, speaks to Janiyah over the phone and gradually establishes a rapport.
 Meanwhile, inside the bank, a teller secretly livestreams the standoff, drawing public sympathy.
+From the news coverage inside the bank, Janiyah sees all of the police outside, including the one who threatened to kill her earlier.
+She refuses to surrender unless that officer is removed from the situation, as she believes he will kill her when she steps outside.
 When Janiyah discovers that the security cameras are on, she immediately demands that they switch them off.
 Nicole and Janiyah work together to disable the bank's cameras.

 Meanwhile public support for Janiyah grows as the citizens rally outside demanding the police authorities "free Janiyah".
-Janiyah is triggered and frustrated by the science project her daughter made, which looks like her bomb, and attempts to turn it off much to the panic and fear of the hostages in the bank.
+Janiyah is frustrated by the science project her daughter made, which looks like a bomb, and attempts to turn it off much to the panic and fear of the hostages in the bank.

-Janiyah realizes the confusion regarding the science project and demands that Nicole calls Detective Raymond and tell her the item in the backpack wasn't a bomb, but Nicole suggests otherwise, insisting that the "bomb" was the only thing stopping the police from storming into the bank.
-Meanwhile, another teller, Tessa, writes a message on a bathroom window revealing that the supposed “bomb” in Aria's backpack is actually a science project.
+Janiyah realizes the confusion regarding the science project and demands that Nicole call Detective Raymond and tell her the item in the backpack is not a bomb, but Nicole suggests otherwise, insisting that the "bomb" was the only thing stopping the police from storming into the bank.
+Meanwhile, Tessa writes a message on a bathroom window revealing that the supposed bomb in Aria's backpack is actually a science project.

 Detective Raymond identifies and confronts the off-duty officer who harassed Janiyah, and has him detained.
 When the FBI refuses to let Janiyah confirm his identity directly, Raymond sends Nicole in with a photograph.
 Janiyah confirms the officer's identity and releases the hostages, though Nicole chooses to stay with her.

 Janiyah then receives a phone call from her mother, who reminds her that Aria died the night before from a seizure.
 A flashback reveals that Aria's presence throughout the day was a hallucination, and the earlier phone call from the school and the visit from Child Protective Services never occurred.
 Nicole, aware of Aria's death, remained to support and protect Janiyah.

-As the FBI prepares to storm the bank, tear gas is fired and Janiyah hallucinates being shot.
+Janiyah hallucinates tear gas being fired into the bank and being shot by the FBI.
 In reality, she peacefully surrenders to Detective Raymond, with Nicole at her side.